nyfix/OZ/examples/Readme.md

 ## Naming Conventions

-OZ uses camelCase for pretty much everything, except macros which use ALL_CAPS_WITH_UNDERSCORES.
+The OZ classes use camelCase for pretty much everything, except macros which use ALL_CAPS_WITH_UNDERSCORES.

 A 'p' prefix is used for raw pointers -- e.g., `subscriber* pSubscriber`.
 That is the only time type information is encoded in a name.

-Member variables are named with a trailing underscore, e.g., `conn_`.
+Class member variables are named with a trailing underscore, e.g., `conn_`.